 - freshly ground peppercorns , to taste

 - button mushrooms

-- Toss bag lightly, and turn to coat; place in fridge for 30 minutes to 1 hour.
+Toss bag lightly, and turn to coat; place in fridge for 15 minutes.

-- Grill covered, over medium heat for 3 to 5 minutes on each side, turning once and brushing with marinade.
+Grill covered, over medium heat for 2 to 3 minutes on each side, turning once and brushing with marinade.
+Discard marinade.